-Greg S. Lea has served as our Senior Vice President and Chief Financial Officer since May 21, 2007 and was appointed Chief Operating Officer on February 15, 2013.
+Greg S. Lea has served as our Chief Financial Officer since May 21, 2007 and was appointed Chief Operating Officer on February 15, 2013.
+Mr. Lea also held the title of "Senior Vice President" from May 21, 2007 until December 11, 2014, at which point the title was dropped in order to clarify his position in our executive leadership as a reporting officer for our senior vice presidents.
 Prior to joining us, Mr. Lea served as Chief Financial Officer of Pemstar Inc. from July 2002 through January 2007 when it was acquired by Benchmark Electronics, Inc. Mr. Lea also served as a director of Pemstar from April 2001 through January 2007 and held the position of Corporate Controller from April 2002 through July 2002.
 From 1993 to April 2002, Mr. Lea served as a corporate Vice President for Jostens Corporation, a commemorative and affiliation products manufacturer, serving most recently as corporate Vice President-Business Ventures.
-Prior to that, Mr. Lea held several financial management and administrative positions at IBM Corporation from 1974 to 1993 and was President and a director of the Ability Building Center, Inc. from 1981 to 1993.
+Prior to that, Mr. Lea held several financial management and administrative positions at IBM Corporation from 1974 to 1993 and was President and a director of Ability Building Center, Inc. from 1981 to 1993.
 Mr. Lea holds a B.S. in Accounting/Business Management from Minnesota State University, Mankato.

 Adrianus (Jos) Donders has served as our Senior Vice President of Research and Advanced Development since April 2005.
 From September 2003 to April 2005, Mr. Donders was Director Communication Systems Engineering for Medtronic USA.
 From June 2000 to August 2003, Mr. Donders served as Director Clinical Study Management and Research and Development Europe for Medtronic Europe.
-Mr. Donders received a degree equivalent to a Masters of Electrical Engineering from the Institute of Technology Eindhoven Netherlands.
+Mr. Donders received a degree equivalent to a Master's of Electrical Engineering from the Institute of Technology Eindhoven Netherlands.

 Katherine S. Tweden, Ph.D. has served as our Vice President of Clinical and Regulatory since May 2011.
 Prior to that Dr. Tweden served as our Vice President of Research and Clinical from September 2008 to May 2011 and our Vice President of Research from January 2003 to September 2008.
 From November 2002 to January 2003, Dr. Tweden was a consultant to Venturi Group, a medical device incubator company.
 From January 2003 through August 2004, Dr. Tweden worked for Venturi Development Inc. as a consultant to us.
 From July 1997 to October 2002, Dr. Tweden held positions including Director of Research and Vice President of Research for HeartStent Corporation.
-From September 1990 to June 1997, Dr. Tweden held the positions of Senior Research Scientist and Principal Research Scientist at St. Jude Medical, Inc. Dr. Tweden received a Bachelor of Arts in chemistry from Gustavus Adolphus College and a Masters degree and Ph.D. in biomedical engineering from Iowa State University.
+From September 1990 to June 1997, Dr. Tweden held the positions of Senior Research Scientist at St. Jude Medical, Inc. Dr. Tweden received a Bachelor of Arts in chemistry from Gustavus Adolphus College and a Master's degree and Ph.D. in biomedical engineering from Iowa State University.